iqureshi123/iqureshi123/README.md

 ## 📫 Let's Connect

-I'm always happy to talk about emulators, on-device inference, or anything that involves making software prove it actually works.
+I'm always happy to talk about anything that involves making software prove it actually works.

 <p>